jag-eagle-technology/GaLOPDevTutorial/step6.md

 }
 ```
 10. add code to initialise view using the create view function (after creating your map objects and before adding widgets to the view)
+    a. remove the old code to create a single view
+    b. add this code to initialise 2d and 3d views in its place
 ```
 // create 2D view and and set active
 // initialViewParams.map = map2d;